Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 |Virgin Atlantic||1:1||~1 to 2 days|

-Citi ThankYou points transfer to partners can be slower than other flexible reward programs, like Chase Ultimate Rewards.
-Only 3 of these partners (Avianca, Flying Blue, and JetBlue) offer instantaneous transfers.
+Points transfers to Citi ThankYou partners can be slower than other flexible reward programs, like Chase Ultimate Rewards.
+Only three of these partners (Avianca, Flying Blue, and JetBlue) offer instantaneous transfers.
 A few of these partners (Etihad and Thai Airways) can take up to a week!
 Most average a few days.
 This is worth remembering if you are looking to take advantage of one-day fare sales or last-minute tickets.

 One area where Citi struggles is with domestic flights.
-I would really like to see them bring on a major domestic airline like American Airlines, Delta, United Airlines, or Southwest.
-This would make their transfer options even better.
+They don’t have major partners like American Airlines, Delta, United Airlines, or Southwest.
 That said, you can transfer Citi ThankYou points to partners which are part of an airline alliance, then redeem miles for any airline within that alliance.
 For instance, you can transfer Citi points to Singapore Airlines to book United Airlines flights.